 Before you invest in smartphones for your team, talk to your EVV vendor about device specifications.
 Some smartphones might not have enough processing power to run the app efficiently, or enough battery life to last an entire shift.
 And because these devices will store and/or transmit personal health information, security should be an important consideration.

 Samsung’s broad mobile device portfolio makes it easy to find the right device for your agency’s needs and budget.
-All smartphones are secured by Samsung Knox — a HIPAA-compliant, defense-grade security platform that’s built into devices from the chip up.
+All smartphones are secured by Samsung Knox — a defense-grade security platform that’s built into devices from the chip up.

 To help make EVV compliance affordable for home care agencies, Samsung has partnered with Tellus and Actsoft to bundle solutions, devices and cellular data plans at a rate that even small and midsize agencies can afford.

 If your state has mandated a vendor or created its own EVV system, the state is responsible for onboarding and training your team.
 Check your state’s EVV Medicaid website to find out how and when your staff can receive training and what your organization needs to do to get employees onboarded.

 If you select your own vendor, the burden is on you to ensure everyone receives training.
 Talk to your vendor (ideally before signing a contract) about what training resources and ongoing support they provide.

 Your clients, especially the older ones, may be wary of new healthcare technology.
 Give them a heads up about the pending change, and explain how the EVV mandate will benefit them by ensuring they get the care they need and that CMM is paid for.